Bulgaria votes to give fresh backing to PM

-SOFIA Ruling party candidate Rosen Plevneliev is set to lead in the first round of Bulgaria's presidential election Sunday, but will probably need a run-off to secure the position after a campaign marred by protests and violence.
+SOFIA Ruling party candidate Rosen Plevneliev is set to lead in the first round of Bulgaria's presidential election on Sunday, but probably will need a run-off to secure the position after a campaign marred by protests and violence.

 It will tighten the centre-right GERB's grip on power in the European Union's poorest country, though polls show its popularity has slid to about 30 percent, from some 40 percent when it took power in 2009.